House passes bill to ban discrimination based on sexual orientation and gender identity

-The House passed legislation Friday to amend the decades-old Civil Rights Act to ban discrimination based on sexual orientation and gender identity.
+WASHINGTON — The House passed sweeping legislation Friday to ban discrimination based on sexual orientation and gender identity after an emotional debate that underscored the divide between the two parties.

-Despite a sea change in the past decade in public opinion regarding gay rights and the legalization of same-sex marriage nationally, 30 states have no laws protecting people from being fired, denied housing or harassed for their sexuality or gender identity.
-The bill would prohibit such discrimination in education, jury duty and federal financing along with housing and employment.

-“The ability to have a job, to receive medical care or to rent a home should not depend on who someone is,” Judiciary Committee Chairman Jerrold Nadler (D-N.Y.) said during House debate.
-“We cannot accept the situation where anyone in this country can get married on Sunday and legally fired on Monday because of who they love.”

-Rep. David N. Cicilline (D-R.I.) was chief sponsor of the measure to amend the 1964 law, calling it “a life-saving bill that addresses some of the fundamental inequality.”
+Democrats cast the decades-in-the-making move to change the 1964 Civil Rights Act as a historic step to extend protections to LGBTQ Americans, with several gay and bisexual lawmakers emphasizing the need for the bill called the Equality Act.

+Republicans warned of the threat to religious freedom and argued that the measure could undermine women’s rights, with men who identify as women taking spots on women’s sports teams and denying them athletics scholarships.

-As Democrats applauded, the bill passed 236-to-173, with eight Republicans breaking ranks and joining all Democrats in backing the measure.
-It is unlikely to get a vote in the Republican-led Senate, and the White House has signaled that President Trump would veto the measure if it ever reached his desk.
+As Democrats cheered and applauded, the bill passed 236-to-173, with eight Republicans breaking ranks and joining all Democrats in backing the measure.
+It is unlikely to get a vote in the Republican-led Senate, and the White House has signaled that President Donald Trump would veto the measure if it ever reached his desk.

+The Trump administration has taken several steps to roll back or limit rights for LGBTQ people, most notably Trump’s broad restriction on transgender people serving in the military.

+Despite a sea change in the past decade in public opinion regarding gay rights and the legalization of same-sex marriage nationally, 30 states have no laws protecting people and proponents argued that the measure would create a national standard.

+Rep. David Cicilline, D-R.I., who is openly gay and the chief sponsor of the measure, called it “a life-saving bill that addresses some of the fundamental inequality that still exists.”

+House Speaker Nancy Pelosi, D-Calif., said, “no one should be forced to lose his or her job, their home or to live in fear because of who they are and whom they love.”

+And Democratic presidential candidate Pete Buttigieg, who is gay, tweeted his approval with the outcome and urged Americans to call senators and press for a vote.

+“Thanks to the work of thousands of activists, organizers, and voters, the Equality Act has [in] passed the House.
+This is a historic moment for equal rights in America,” the mayor of South Bend, Indiana, wrote.

-Several Republicans spoke in opposition to the legislation, arguing that it violates religious freedom and nullifies women’s rights, particularly in the area of competitive sports.
+Republicans countered that the bill infringes on the religious beliefs of individuals and repeatedly raised the specter of women’s sports.

-“It is bad for freedom to force small business owners all across this country to provide services or products to the public that may violate their deeply held faith-based convictions,” said Rep. Ross Spano (R-Fla).
-“Again, allowing the state to essentially impose from above top down its own moral codes and rules in place of those of the individual.”
+“It is bad for freedom to force small business owners all across this country to provide services or products to the public that may violate their deeply held faith-based convictions,” said Rep. Ross Spano, R-Fla.

-Many Republicans also warned that if the bill became law, men who identify as women would take spots on women’s sports teams or get their scholarships.

-Rep. James Comer (R-Ky.) said the law would “subvert the purpose of gender division by allowing men to compete against girls.”

-He said the legislation had “a clever name,” but was a “vehicle for harmful consequences.”

-Rep. Louie Gohmert (R-Tex.) said Democrats were making bad laws just to protect the feelings of “people who are gender confused or suffering gender dysphoria, the opposite of euphoria.”
+Rep. Louie Gohmert, R-Texas, said Democrats were making bad laws just to protect the feelings of “people who are gender confused or suffering gender dysphoria, the opposite of euphoria.”

+And Rep. Vicky Hartzler, R-Mo., described the bill as government-imposed discrimination against those Americans with “time-honored views” of marriage.
+She also wondered what would happen in future Olympics.

+“It would only take three biological males who identify as female to prevent the best female athletes from reaching the medal stand,” said Hartzler.

 -